emdailey/spot/doc/manual/operation.rst

 Keyboard and Mouse
 ==================

-..
-    Duplicated from Ginga manual with minor changes.

 This portion of the manual has been duplicated from the "Keyboard and mouse operations" section of the `Ginga Manual`_ with minor changes.